hansbuehler/cdxbasics/README.md

     config = Config()
     config.f = lambda x : x**2

-To change this behavuour, use `uniqueHashExt( length : int, parse_functions : bool = False, parse_underscore : str = "nonee")` which returns a hash function of desired lengths with the option to parse elements starting with "`_`" as well.
+To change default behaviour, use

+    myUniqueHash = uniqueHashExt( length = 48, parse_functions = True, parse_underscore = "protected")

+ The returned function `myUniqueHash` will parse functions, and will also include `protect` members.

 ## CacheMode